 Causes of Window Leaks

 Basement windows are most often made out of steel or wood.
 As these materials age, they will begin to rust, corrode, and decay.
-Fortunately, basement window leaks can be fixed quickly, easily, and permanently by draining any leaking water into your perimeter drainage system.
+Fortunately, basement window leaks can be fixed quickly, easily, and permanently.

 How to Fix Leaking Basement Windows